 - Interns are encouraged to discuss and process their dissertation and/or other research interests.

 - The staff member collaboratively assists in the planning process for accomplishment of research goals.

 - Interns present their dissertation research to the Counseling Center staff.

-- Interns participate in one of three “core” committees at the Center: the Training Committee, Clinical Services Committee, Multicultural Advocacy Committee.
+- Interns participate in one of our committees at the Center: Training Committee, Clinical Services Committee, Multicultural Advocacy Committee, or Assessment Committee.
 Membership on these committees provides interns with the opportunity to participate in decision-making processes as well as offer feedback on the general operations of the Counseling Center.